NonDairyNeutrino/Thesis/defense/presentation/defense_presentation.typ

 #colbreak()

 #figure(
+  supplement: none,
-  caption: [Several parallel-in-time methods have been implemented.
-Implementations have been developed in a variety of languages with a variety of approaches to parallelism.], image(
+  caption: [/* Several parallel-in-time methods have been implemented.
+Implementations have been developed in a variety of languages with a variety of approaches to parallelism. \  */Image credit: parallel-in-time.org], image(
     alt: "",
     "images/pint_codes.png"